 - In other parts of the IRM the IRS is allowed to reject the offer if the taxpayer had a bad history of filing returns on time and there was some belief that she would continue in that manner.

 - The doubt as to collectability i.e. the RCP amount above only determines whether the offer should be “considered for acceptance”.

 “This language…doesn't require that the Commissioner accept an offer in compromise whenever the amount exceeds the collection potential.
 Rather, it only establishes grounds for winning consideration”.

 What this case really stands for is that RCP is really just the beginning of the process.You don't have the right to appeal the denial of the offer and win just because the numbers make sense.
 The IRS can deny the offer for a whole host of reasons including quite possibly…just because.

 You don't have the right to appeal the denial of the offer and win just because the numbers make sense.
 The IRS can deny the offer for a whole host of reasons including quite possibly…just because.

 4. I Just Can't Hack It

-It takes an organized and dedicated person to put together the information necessary to submit with a compromise offer.
+It takes an organized and dedicated individual to put together the information necessary to submit with a compromise offer.

-Not only that, but in order to make the RCP work to the taxpayer’s best advantage, some planning i.e. changes must often be made.
+Not only that but in order to make the RCP work, to the taxpayer's advantage, some planning i.e. changes must often be made.

-Many bail out during this process.
-It is just too much work, and the inability to keep up, dooms the case from the start.
+Many people bail out during this process.
+It is just too much work, and the inability to keep up dooms the case from the start.